 Ever feel like an intermittent single mother as a mom who has a husband who travels for work?
-Does your spouse leave for days or weeks at a time to jet-set around the country/world for work?
-Try these tips for when your husband travels for work!
+Does your spouse leave for days or weeks at a time on business trips?
+Try these tips from moms who know your pain and want to help you manage the whole show when your husband travels for work!

 Intermittent Single Mothers whose Spouses Travel for Work